 - Child’s grandparent

-Splitting up Assets During a Divorce
+Splitting up Assets During a Divorce with Domestic Violence

 When it comes to divorce and splitting up assets domestic violence plays a major role.
 The following covers different ways that domestic violence affects assets.